Kayyugit/Number-Guessing-Game/README.md

-# Number-Guessing-Game-Explainer-Notebook
+# Number-Guessing-Game-with-Explainer-Notebook
- Explainer Notebook for a number guessing game
+ Code and Explainer Notebook for a number guessing game

 This is a number guessing game.
 The user has 10 chances to guess the number between 1 and 50.